 To bowl fast in the modern era can be a thankless job.
 With those bazooka bats, a batsman can just bludgeon you through the line and thwack it into the stands.
-Yes, one can instill the fear factor in a batsman, but it needs that willingness to bleed to one’s bones and a single-minded focus of believing that come what may you won’t cut down on pace.
+Yes, one can instill the fear factor in a batsman, but it needs a pacer to strive every sinew and a single-minded focus of believing that come what may you won’t cut down on pace.
 Adam Milne is still a greenhorn and perhaps lacks that mongrel to send shivers down the spine of the batsmen.
 But he is yet another of those young quickies who has emerged out of New Zealand’s cricketing stables in the last few years, and that should bring smiles on the faces of New Zealand fans.

 (Bharath Ramaraj, an MBA in marketing, eats, drinks and sleeps cricket.
 He has played at school and college-level, and now channelises his passion for the game by writing about it)